decodewithdeepak/markdown-notes/7th-sem/webm/webm-unit-4.md

 ### 3.1 Introduction

-**Artificial Bee Colony (ABC)** algorithm is inspired by the intelligent foraging behavior of honey bee swarms.
-Proposed by Karaboga in 2005.
+**Artificial Bee Colony (ABC)** algorithm is a swarm intelligence optimization technique inspired by the intelligent foraging behavior of honey bee swarms.
+Proposed by Karaboga in 2005, ABC mimics how honey bees search for food sources and share information about their quality and location with other bees in the hive.
+The algorithm divides the bee colony into three groups - employed bees, onlooker bees, and scout bees - each with specific roles in the search process, creating an effective balance between exploration and exploitation.

 ### 3.2 Bee Roles